This page covers everything you need to know about how to get rid of blackheads…

 - 9. This can often be the missing key in your routine if you’re continuing to struggle with clogged skin.
 Use an oil free light moisturizer on very oily and congested areas (you can apply a more hydrating cream to drier areas such as cheeks)

-- 10. Daily use of an AHA or BHA is one of the best ways to get rid of blackheads permanently, as well as clear and brighten your skin overall.
-Salicylic acid is great for acne and oily skin.
-Glycolic acid is excellent if you’re also concerned with aging, pigmentation, fine lines etc.
+- 11. Daily use of an AHA or BHA is one of the best ways to get rid of blackheads permanently, as well as clear and brighten your skin overall.

-- 11. Consistent use of these acids is the number one blackhead tip you should take from all of these!
+- 12. Consistent use of these acids is the number one getting rid of blackheads tip you should take from all of these!
 They really can make a difference.

 - 13. Yes, diet can affect blackheads… Notice they are a lot more visible after a few days of bad (greasy, oily, fatty) food?
 Experiment by cleaning up your diet for 3 days (a juice fast is a great way to do this!) and notice the difference it can make.